therealjflf/hesutils/docs/hes_sec.rst

 A starting point for readers without any familiarity to the topic could be Cloudflare's introduction to DNS security: `<https://www.cloudflare.com/learning/dns/dns-security/>`__

+**Important note:** The standard Glibc DNS stub resolver doesn't support any form of record validation or encryption.
+To work around this issue you will need to run a local recursive, caching, validating resolver on the clients.
+All DNS traffic will then go through that resolver, which will provide the security services.
+For more details, see `Client-side record caching <client_caching.rst>`__.

 Record authenticity and integrity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Record authenticity is the question:

-- was my Hesiod answer provided by the right server (the zone owner), or did someone else impersonate it?
+- was my Hesiod answer provided by the right source (the zone owner), or did someone else impersonate it?

 Record integrity is the question:

-- has my Hesiod answer been modified between the DNS server and myself?
+- has my Hesiod answer been modified between the authoritative DNS server and myself?

 In other words, we want to be sure that we received an unmodified answer from the right server.

-Without those guarantees, an attacker might be able to answer a Hesiod request with forged records, which could compromise system integrity: changed home directories, changed shells (executing an attacker-provided binary at login), changed group memberships, etc. Because of this, record authenticity is absolutely critical for a sane Hesiod deployment.
+Without those guarantees, especially record authenticity, an attacker might be able to answer a Hesiod request with forged records, which could compromise system integrity: changed home directories, changed shells (executing an attacker-provided binary at login), changed group memberships, etc. Because of this, record authenticity is absolutely critical for a sane Hesiod deployment.

 The DNS answer to these is called the `Domain Name System Security Extensions <https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions>`__, or DNSSEC.
 With DNSSEC the records of a zone are signed with a private key, which both certifies that they come from the zone owner, and allows the resolver to check whether the records have been tampered with.

+DNSSEC server configuration and record signing is out of the scope of this Hesiod-centric documentation.
+You will find numerous tutorials and references on the Internet, for all sorts of authoritative DNS servers.
+As often, a good starting point is the `DNSSEC Wikipedia page <https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions>`__.

 On-wire data confidentiality